tommai78101/tommai78101.github.io/_posts/projects/2014-8-30-pokemon-walking.md

 With this level editor, I was able to speed up development, and easily draw out test areas for debugging new game mechanics.
 Just fire up this program, quickly draw something, save it, let the game load it up, and then finally test everything out.
 It's quick, simple, and gets the job done.

 This level editor is released to the public to allow players to create their own custom areas and play them from the game.
+It also allows players to trigger custom events in the area, however, it has not been implemented yet due to the protocols not yet finalized.
+If anyone knows of a better protocol for triggers and wishes to share it with me, I'd be gladly to hear your feedback.

 <hr>